 As one of the best cordless planer on the market, Makita XPK01Z is ideal for all your DIY projects and delivers unmatched results.

-When it comes to powertools, one of the brands that has been highly recognized and that is very well known is Dewalt.
+When it comes to power tools, one of the brands that have been highly recognized and that is very well known is Dewalt.
 Dewalt power tools can be purchased in the stores as well as online.
-When it comes to the name that most men trust to work on their household chores, car repairs and jobs, they rely on Dewalt to get the job done and get it done right.
+When it comes to the name that most men trust to work on their household chores, car repairs, and jobs, they rely on Dewalt to get the job done and get it done right.

 As a heavy duty motor, DW680K handled most of my woodworking needs efficiently and easily.
 With it, you can cut through a maximum thickness of 3/32 inches, making it suitable for all home repairs.
 Putting a smooth and even finish on all types of wood can be quickly achieved!